vic-ma/howtodismantle.github.io/_posts/2025-10-02-Peakboard-UI-Hacks-No-Match-No-Entry-Regex-Validation-Demystified.md

 ---
 Many Peakboard applications let the user give text input.
 However, accepting text input isn't as simple as adding a label control and calling it a day.
 You should expect users to occasionally give bad inputs---inputs that don't match the format that your app expects.

 So, it's important to validate the format of the user's input.
 Luckily, you can easily do this by using [*regular expressions*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions), also known as *regex*.
-Regex provides a simple, efficient, and standardized way for checking if a string matches the format that you expect.
+Regex provides a simple, efficient, and standardized way for checking if a string matches a specified pattern.
+And in this article, we'll explain how regex works, and how to use it in Peakboard, to validate user input.

-In this article, we will discuss a highly efficient and standardized way of checking user entries against certain rules by using regular expressions, or simply called Regex.

 ## What is Regex?